JeSappelleRoot/Py314/README.md

 >Do not attempt to violate the law with anything contained here.
 >The authors of this material, or anyone else affiliated in any way, are not going >to accept responsibility for your actions.

+## Why Py314 ?

+Hacking is the best way to learn how to secure systems and networks.
+Know how an attack is conducted teach you how to defend against threats.

+## Why this name ?

+C'mon, it's a pun with `π` mathematic concept...

 # Requirements